fonstok/jfLightBoxLoad/README.md

 ## Options and Defaults
 __Options__ and *Defaults*
 #### Basics
-* __loadElement:__ *"body"*
+* __loadElement:__ *'body'*
   * The element you want the light box to be loaded into.
 * __hash:__ *$element.attr('href')*
   * The path to the file you want loaded.
-The default assumes you're using an anchor element so it refrences an href attribute.
+The default assumes you're using an anchor element so it references an href attribute.
 But, as an option, you can use any element.
 * __mouseEvent:__ *'click'*
   * The mouse event that you want to trigger the loading.
 If you're not wanting it to trigger on a mouse event, set this to 'none' and use the public function launch() when you want to the stuff to launch.
 * __iframe:__ *false*